USD ($)

 Share

-A NIC card facilitates data transmission and reception over wired and wireless connections by acting as a bridge between a computer or other device and the network.
+In the field of computer networking, a Network Interface Card (NIC) is a crucial hardware device that facilitates data transmission and reception over wired and wireless connections by acting as a bridge between a computer or other device and the network.

 Furthermore, to learn more about the technical aspects of Network Interface Controller (NIC), you can check out our online Cisco Training courses.